abhipraydhoble/student-registration/database/readme.md

 ### 1. Setup MariaDB
+- wait for cluster and rds creation

-- Create MariaDB instance using AWS RDS.
+- Create MariaDB instance using AWS RDS. and connect to cluster worker node
-- Connect to your RDS instance f:
+- Connect to your RDS instance :

 ```bash
 sudo yum update -y